angsanley/ayam/README.md

 ## Contributing
 Any contributions are open, feel free to open PR if you want to contribute. 😁

+## Donation
+Ayam site (https://bimay.binusian.id) is hosted in the cloud and it needs money to operate.
+If you found Ayam helpful for you and wanna help me pay for the cloud expenses, I will appreciate it! 🙏  You can [Donate using GoPay](https://imgur.com/a/QGHnj2L).

 ### License
 [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)